allenwest24/FTP-Client/README.md

 - From here I tested all of the different commands and filled files with specific data to make sur ethey were sending over the proper info, not just garbage.
 - As I did all of these tests, I went through the code I wrote and added try/catches for various invalid logins.
 - I also implemented a method that would check responses for any 4XX, 5XX, or 6XX responses and error out gracefully instead of breaking when it tried to push through.

-### Final Thoughts
-- I enjoyed this project very much.
-I found this one to be much more challenging than the first project, just because it had so many moving parts.
-- I think we could have been breifed a little better on this assignment, because there were a lot of grey areas in the directions.
-- I realize some of the reason for being vague in the instructions was to make us read the documentation, which I did, and found it to be useful but hard to read.
-- I now feel like I know how ftp works very intimately and that these concepts will stick with me for a long time to come.